Links to Other Online Resources

 Museums, Historical Societies, and Other Organizations

-The Oregon Historical Society Research Library contains many documents relating to the park’s people and places.
+The Oregon Historical Society's Davies Family Research Library contains many documents relating to the park’s people and places.
 Their collections focus on the history and cultural heritage of the State of Oregon, the Oregon Territory, the Old Oregon Country, and the Westward Overland Migration.
 You can view selected materials from their photograph and artifact collections online, as well as their Research Library Catalog.
-Links to finding aids for several collections relevant to the park are included below:

-The Manitoba Museum of Man and Nature’s Hudson’s Bay Company Digital Collection includes the museum collection of the Hudson’s Bay Company donated in 1994.
+The Manitoba Museum Hudson’s Bay Company Collection includes the museum collection of the Hudson’s Bay Company donated in 1994.
 There is both an online index and search function available for public access.